Combinatorial Knot Theory and the Jones Polynomial: Khovanov Homology

+For the cobordism point of view that we have discussed here, we recommend the paper by Bar-Natan \cite{BN2}.

-It must be remarked, that it is through its categorification that the Jones polynomial reaches a a very great result.
+Through its categorification, the Jones polynomial reaches a great result.
 Kronheimer and Mrowka \cite{KM} proved that the Khovanov Homology detects knottedness of classical knots.
 It remains an open problem at this writing whether the orginal Jones polynomial detects knottedness.
-Is there a non-trivial classical knot $K$ with unit Jones polynomial?\\
+Is there a non-trivial classical knot $K$ with unit Jones polynomial?

 The Khovanov homology is one example of a number of {\it link homology} theories that have been discovered.
-We cannot resist mentioning the Heegaard-Floer Link Homology \cite{Ozsvath,Baldwin} whose chain complex can be formulated in terms of the spanning tree states with which we began this essay.
-In all of this development the Jones polynomial has been the keystone in guiding researchers to the right constructions and the most creative questions. \\
+At this point we can mention the Heegaard-Floer Link Homology \cite{Ozsvath1} whose chain complex can be formulated in terms of the spanning tree states with which we began this essay.
+The Heegaard-Floer Link Homology is originally defined by Ozsvath and Szabo in terms of high dimensional symplectic geometry and a chain complex whose generators are in 1-1 correspondence the the Formal Knot Theory \cite{FKT} states for the Alexander Conway polynomial.
+The differentials in the complex originally did not have a definition in terms of the FKT states.
+This has been rectified in recent work such as \cite{Ozsvath2,Baldwin} .

+In all of this development the Jones polynomial has been the keystone in guiding researchers to the right constructions and the most creative questions.